 Pay is reviewed at least annually for all colleagues alongside periodic reviews to recognise those who outperform, develop new skills or take on new opportunities.

 Benefits and recognition

-Our colleagues matter to us, which is why we work hard to understand and respond to what matters to them.
-We have designed a suite of employee benefits aimed to meet the needs of our people, which we regularly review to ensure they evolve with colleague lifestyles and demands.
+We offer all our employees access to a competitive pension scheme to help them plan for the future, alongside a generous Life Assurance benefit of eight times salary and Personal Accident Insurance of up to three times salary.
+In addition, we’ve designed a suite of flexible, voluntary employee benefits aimed to meet the diverse needs of our people, which we regularly review to ensure they evolve with colleague lifestyles and demands.
 Take a look at some benefits offered to our people (opens in a new window).

-We celebrate our successes together too.
-From eCards to say ‘thank you’ for the everyday things, to giving colleagues the opportunity to nominate other colleagues for financial awards; we encourage appreciation of each other.
-And our annual awards event recognises those who’ve really embodied our values.
+We say thank you to colleagues for their contribution and celebrate our successes together.
+From eCards that say ‘thank you’ for the everyday things and the ability to nominate colleagues for financial awards; we encourage a culture of appreciation.
+And our Annual Awards event recognises those who’ve really embodied our values.